Creative-Coding-The-Hard-Way/Sim2D/examples/e03/README.md

-# Example 01 - Hello G2D
+# Example 03 - Lissajous Diagram

-Show how to use the G2D graphics API.
+Render a Lissajous diagram using line sprites.

 ## Commands

-From the project root: `cargo run --example e01`
+From the project root: `cargo run --example e03`

 ## Screenshot